 Mathematics is all about understanding and using shape, space, measures and numbers to solve everyday problems.
 Helping children to enjoy Mathematics is probably one of the most important things that adults can do so that children realise that mathematics is a way of finding things out and solving problems.
-In order to do this, we will be using concrete apparatus (Numicon) and immersing the children in a number rich environment through songs, play and activities.
+In order to do this, we will be immersing the children in a number rich environment through songs, play, activities and games.
 In the course of this, your child will learn to:

 Understanding of the World is about how children get to know about other people, the place where they live and about all aspects of the environment.
-In the EYFS, Understanding the World is broken down into three aspects:
+In Nursery, Understanding the World is broken down into three aspects:

 To help your child understand the world we will:

-In the EYFS, EAD is broken down into two aspects:
+In Nursery, EA&D is broken down into two aspects:

 · Exploring and using media and materials